telekom/gateway-rotator/README.md

 ![Architecture Diagram](./docs/architecture.svg)

-### Key rotation Process
+### Key Rotation Process

-The operator is configured to reconcile a set of source secrets with the following annotations.
+The operator watches source secrets with the following annotations:

-- `rotator.gw.ei.telekom.de/source-secret`: A boolean value indicating whether this secret is a source secret
+- `rotator.gw.ei.telekom.de/source-secret: "true"` - Marks the secret as a source
-- `rotator.gw.ei.telekom.de/destination-secret-name`: The name of the target secret to be created
+- `rotator.gw.ei.telekom.de/destination-secret-name: <name>` - Specifies the target secret name

-It will then create a target secret with the following structure:
+When a source secret is detected, the operator creates a target secret with the following structure:

 ```yaml
 apiVersion: v1